 What is NHS-funded nursing care?

-NHS-funded nursing care is a tax-free, non-means-tested benefit, paid by the NHS to cover nursing or medical care.
+NHS-funded nursing care covers nursing or medical care.

-It’s paid whether you’re paying for your own care or your local authority or trust is paying for it.
+It’s non means-tested and paid whether you’re paying for your own social care or your local authority (or trust in Northern Ireland) is.

 Can I get NHS funded nursing care?